Computer and Network Resources Use

 Protection of Computer and Network Resources

-- Authorized individuals using VCU computer and network resources must follow this policy and the guidance provided and/or posted by the VCU Office of Technology Services and / or VCU Information Security Office, including the published VCU Information Security Standards.
+- Authorized individuals using VCU computer and network resources must follow this policy and the guidance provided and/or posted by the VCU Office of Technology Services and / or VCU Information Security Office, including the published Information Technology Policy Framework.

 Access to Computer and Network Resources